-Ms. Acquaye-Baddoo thanked staff for being in the forefront of this issue, and asked Mr. Kahane to share information that is moving forward regarding this issue.
-Ms. Acquaye-Baddoo reported that the Board would have a guest speaker at our next meeting to share more information on this subject.
-Mr. Kahane stated that at Dr. Sherman's recommendation, he has asked Dr. Carol Falender to speak at the Board's next quarterly meeting in May.
-Mr. Kahane reported that information on Telepsychology is provided in the board packet which includes links, resources, and guidelines.
-Dr. Sherman stated that Dr. Falender is well versed in issues regarding providing supervision and therapy via means other than in person.
+11 Ms. Acquaye-Baddoo thanked staff for being in the forefront of this issue, and asked Mr. Kahane to share information that is moving forward regarding this issue.
+Ms. Acquaye-Baddoo reported 12 that the Board would have a guest speaker at our next meeting to share more information on this 13 subject.
+Mr. Kahane stated that at Dr. Sherman's recommendation, he has asked Dr. Carol 14 15 Falender to speak at the Board's next guarterly meeting in May.
+Mr. Kahane reported that information on Telepsychology is provided in the board packet which includes links, resources, 16 and guidelines.
+Dr. Sherman stated that Dr. Falender is well versed in issues regarding providing 17 18 supervision and therapy via means other than in person.
+19

-Dr. Rodolfa stated that one of the concerns regarding telepractice is if a psychologist is practicing Telepsychology and a patient files a complaint, what board investigates and disciplines the licensee?
-Dr. Rodolfa also wondered where the psychologist must be licensed and where the psychologist or consumer is located?
-Dr. Rodolfa stated that it makes no sense that the psychologist has to be licensed in the jurisdiction where the consumer is located, as Canada considered.
-Dr. Rodolfa stated this issue has many ramifications, and the Board will have to keep track of a great deal of information as this issue develops.
+Dr. Rodolfa stated that one of the concerns regarding this issue is, if a psychologist is practicing Telepsychology and the patient files a complaint, what board disciplines the licensee, and where does the psychologist have to be licensed?
+Dr. Rodolfa stated that it makes no sense that the psychologist has to be licensed in the jurisdiction where the consumer is located, as Canada is currently considering.
+Dr. Rodolfa stated this issue has a lot of ramifications, and the Board will have lots of homework to do on this issue as it evolves.